-From 2014-2018, 15 of the 19 Ohio River pools were sampled.
-In 2014, Belleville, Markland, McAlpine, and Olmsted pools were sampled.
-Montgomery, Racine, and J.T.
-Myers were sampled in 2015.
-Pools sampled in 2016 included Willow Island, Greenup, and Cannelton.
+From 2016-2020, 10 of the 19 Ohio River pools were sampled.
+In 2016, Willow, Island, Greenup, and Cannelton pools were sampled.
 New Cumberland, Meldahl, and Newburgh were sampled in 2017.
-Lastly, only Emsworth and Pike Island were sampled in 2018 as staff resources for sampling a third pool were reallocated to a USEPA national survey of rivers and streams.
-This reallocation was approved by ORSANCO's Biological Water Quality Subcommittee and allowed staff to sample 98 sites within Ohio River basin states between 2018 and 2019 at the request of our state partners.
-For pools not sampled in this cycle (Dashields, Hannibal, R.C.
-Byrd, and Smithland) the most recent data sets available (2013) will be presented (Figure 7).
+Only two pool surveys were conducted in 2018 (Emsworth and Pike Island) and 2019 (R.C.
+Byrd and Smithland) as staff resources for sampling a third pool were reallocated to a USEPA national survey of rivers and streams.
+This reallocation was approved by ORSANCO's Biological Water Quality Subcommittee and allowed staff to sample 98 sites within Ohio River basin states at the request of our state partners.
+Health and Safety protocols relative to the Covid-19 pandemic restricted overnight travel and crews sizes, not allowing for any routine biological pool surveys in 2020.
+For pools not sampled in this cycle (Dashields, Montgomery, Hannibal, Belleville, Racine, Markland, McAlpine, J.T.
+Myers, and Olmsted) the most recent data sets available are presented (Figure 7).

 Based on both index scores, all pools were assessed as fully supporting the aquatic life use.
 The biological condition rating of each surveyed pool was above the established statistical threshold, thus indicating there is no impairment based on Ohio River fish population data.
 All fish and macro population survey data may be viewed in Appendix C. Macro data prior to 2015 were excluded from the assessment process as it was used during the calibration of the index and for index evaluation.
-Therefore, 2013 and 2014 ALU assessments were completed using only average mORFIn scores.
+Therefore, 2013 and 2014 aquatic life use assessments were completed using only average mORFIn scores.

 Figure 7.
-Ohio River fish (○) and macro (□) assemblage index scores by pool, 2014-2018, Newburgh and Pike Island did not meet the minimum site requirement for a macro assessment (\).
+Ohio River fish (○) and macro (□) assemblage index scores by pool, 2016-2020, pool did not meet the minimum site requirement for a macro assessment ().